Home > Resources

 Some walk-in tubs are available in sizes suitable for small spaces and may be no more expensive than standard tubs with these spa-like features.
 Having a walk-in tub may allow people in declining health to enjoy many extra years of being able to live in their own homes instead of having to move to an assisted living facility.
 Conditions such as arthritis, fibromyalgia, circulatory conditions, or various injuries can benefit from the therapeutic benefits of these types of tubs.

 The massage action of hydrotherapy jets is good for relieving cramping and helping with poor circulation.
 The choice between air and water jets should be based on the recommendations of any therapists who may be involved and on personal tastes as well as finances.
-If possible, chose a system that has both options available.
+If possible, choose a system that has both options available.

 Walk-in tubs start at $5,000 and can go to over $25,000.

 One visitor personally dealt with a contractor who wanted to charge $7,000 dollars labor to replace a standard tub with a walk-in shower.
-The final cost to do the job came to $1,500, parts included.
+The final cost to do the job was $1,500, parts included.
 It’s very important to see all the prices, as you can see in this post of Kohler walk-in bath cost.

 Many people have the ability to do their own installation and may prefer to do it themself rather than have an